 “It was zero to do with the questions.
 Maybe next time we will meet in person.
 Maybe not.
 It was a moment.
 It’s over.
 Peace!”

-Culture Club begin their Australian tour on November 30, and will play the Brisbane Entertainment Centre on Saturday, December 2.
+Culture Club begins its Australian tour on November 30 and will play the Brisbane Entertainment Centre on Saturday, December 2.

 Sometimes it feels like a person has a rigid script and a view of you that is fixed.
 It was zero to do with the questions.
 Maybe next time we will meet in person.
 Maybe not.
 It was a moment.
 It’s over.
 Peace! https://t.co/4bmN0c9hmM

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.